ManoelSilva/super-d-the-game/README.md

 ## Special considerations and credits
 	Game developed using Corona®.
-	Game and sprites arts developed by Manoel Silva, me. :)
+	Game and sprites arts developed by Manoel Silva, me. :) Using Inkscape®, to vectorize my drawings, and ShoeBox® to generate sprite sheets and sprite map.
 	Super Disease arts were inspired in Sonic the Hedgehog, Alex Kid (Sega®) and Super Mario (Nintendo®).
 	Background image of demo version 0.0.4 was obtained in google images.
 Unknown creator, all credits given.
-	Sound effects credits of demo version 0.0.4 are given to Sega®, Nintendo® and Vintage Culture (Music - You Can't Hide).
+	Sound effects and music credits of demo version 0.0.4 are given to Sega®, Nintendo® and Vintage Culture (Musics - You Can't Hide, Hollywood).

 ## Versions Features
 	**0.0.4**